Amplitude SDKs and Tools Maintenance & Support Policy

 - Third party Library / Framework: Examples include OpenSSL, OCLIF, React, etc.

-Our policy is to continue supporting SDK dependencies for at least 6 months after the community or vendor ends support for the dependency.
+Amplitude's policy is to continue supporting SDK dependencies for at least 6 months after the community or vendor ends support for the dependency.
 This policy, however, could vary depending on the specific dependency.

 Amplitude reserves the right to stop support for an underlying dependency without increasing the major SDK version

-Maintenance announcements are communicated in several ways:
+Amplitude communicates maintenance announcements in several ways:

 SDKs and Tools version support matrix¶

 The matrix below shows the list of available Amplitude SDK and Tools major versions and where they're in the maintenance life cycle with associated timelines.
 Amplitude updates the matrix with the release of a new major version or when a major version transitions to a new phase in the maintenance life cycle.